- You are here:

 Namibia’s entire population is less than 3 million, dispersed across an area roughly four times the size of the UK, which has a population of more than 60 million.
 Nowhere are these statistics given more grounding than in the wild, remote and ruggedly beautiful northern region of Kaokoland.

 The unforgiving terrain means you won’t find great densities of game here, but the diversity of species is actually quite astounding considering the environment.
-For me, when you do spot big game here it will be well worth the detour from Namibia’s more beaten paths.
+For me, when you do spot big game here it makes it well worth the detour from Namibia’s more beaten paths.

-The region, also known as Kunene, is said to be home to Africa’s largest population of free-roaming black rhino (though this probably doesn’t take into account the recent scourge of poaching); I’ve also seen desert-dwelling elephants and lions.
+The region, also known as Kunene, is said to be home to one of Africa’s largest populations of free-roaming black rhino; I’ve also seen desert-dwelling elephants and lions.
 Easier to spot are oryx, Hartmann’s mountain zebra, giraffe and other plains game.

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.